Articles on: Developer API

 403

-Forbidden -- The API key is invalid, or there aren't sufficient credits (0.1 per word).
+Forbidden -- The API key is invalid, access denied, or there aren't sufficient credits for the operation.

 404